icerpc/icerpc-csharp/examples/Greeter/README.md

 dotnet run --project Client/Client.csproj
 ```

-> This example is a minimal example with very few lines of code.
-If you are looking for a more realistic example, see
+> This is a concise example with minimal code.
 > the [GreeterLog](../GreeterLog/README.md) example.